Child sacrifice: Phoenicia and Carthage

-"The Phoenicians too, in great disasters whether of wars or droughts, or plagues, used to sacrifice one of their dearest, dedicating him to Kronos.
-And the 'Phoenician History,' which Sanchuniathon wrote in Phoenician and which Philo of Byblos translated into Greek in eight books, is full of such sacrifices."
+Lucian recounted that children would be sacrificed at a gateway at which animals were sacrificed.
+However, instead of hurling them from the gateway to die from the fall, children were laid in a pallet and dropped by hand.
+Those performing the sacrifice would "mock them and say that they are oxen, not children."

+Plato also accused the Carthaginians of sacrificing children to Cronos, and so did Quintus Curtius Rufus.
+Porphyry accused the Phoenicians of doing the same.

 At Carthage, a large cemetery exists that combines the bodies of both very young children and small animals, and those who assert child sacrifice have argued that if the animals were sacrificed, then so too were the children.
 Recent archaeology, however, has produced a detailed breakdown of the ages of the buried children and, based on this and especially on the presence of prenatal individuals – that is, still births – it is also argued that this site is consistent with burials of children who had died of natural causes in a society that had a high infant mortality rate, as Carthage is assumed to have had.
 That is, the data support the view that Tophets were cemeteries for those who died shortly before or after birth.
 Conversely, Patricia Smith and colleagues from the Hebrew University and Harvard University show from the teeth and skeletal analysis at the Carthage Tophet that infant ages at death (about two months) do not correlate with the expected ages of natural mortality (perinatal), apparently supporting the child sacrifice thesis.

 Greek, Roman and Israelite writers refer to Phoenician child sacrifice.
 Skeptics suggest that the bodies of children found in Carthaginian and Phoenician cemeteries were merely the cremated remains of children that died naturally.
 Sergio Ribichini has argued that the Tophet was "a child necropolis designed to receive the remains of infants who had died prematurely of sickness or other natural causes, and who for this reason were "offered" to specific deities and buried in a place different from the one reserved for the ordinary dead".

 According to Stager and Wolff, in 1984, there was a consensus among scholars that Carthaginian children were sacrificed by their parents, who would make a vow to kill the next child if the gods would grant them a favor: for instance that their shipment of goods was to arrive safely in a foreign port.